- Run some sample sbt commands to become familiar with sbt.

 Current log level is info

-Stack traces are enabled
+Stack traces are enabled> update

 [info]